sohaibnomanahmed/mac-setup/README.md

 ```

 ## Install required application
 Install applications like XCode from Appstore and VSCode, Android Studio from the webiste.
-To keep android studio uptodate install it through homebrew
+To keep Android Studio and VSCode upto date install it through homebrew
 ```
-brew install --cask android-studio
+brew install --cask android-studio brew install --cask visual-studio-code
 ```

 ## Git setup